AWikia/SkinEvelution/README.md

 With the inclusion of Sticky sidebars and Sticky Community Header, you can have many of the known tools MediaWiki following you.

-Evelution Desktop Skin in two different main Breakpoint Sizes, 705px & 1280px
+Evelution Desktop Skin in three different main Breakpoint Sizes, 705px, 1280px & 1500px

 # Requirements
 To Run Evelution on your wiki, you must have MediaWiki 1.36 or greater.
 Older versions are not supported